diffblue/gitlab/doc/user/group/import/index.md

 ## Enable or disable GitLab Group Migration

-Support for GitLab Group Migration is under development and not ready for production use.
-It is deployed behind a feature flag that is **disabled by default**.
+GitLab Migration is deployed behind a feature flag that is **disabled by default**.
 [GitLab administrators with access to the GitLab Rails console](../../../administration/feature_flags.md) can enable it.

 To enable it: